slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Action is the foundational key to all success."
 -- Pablo Picasso*
-> *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 > *"To take a significant step forward, you must make a series of finite improvements."
 -- Donald J. Atwood, General Motors The greatest force for improvement is *resistance to change."
 > *"Change is inevitable, it’s our job to exploit it.*
 -- Eli Goldratt*
-> *"The power of accurate observation is commonly called cynicism by those who have not got it."
--- George Bernard Shaw*
 > *"Action expresses priorities."
 -- Mahatma Gandhi*
 > *"Time is the longest distance between two places."
 -- Tennessee Williams*
 > *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
 -- Edward G. Bulwer-Lytton*
-> *"The day you decide to do it is your lucky day."
--- Japanese proverb*

-- blessed are the restless.
+> *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.
 - Research is not doing something.
 Knowledge is never the issue, action is.
 - The more “goal oriented” is the task, the more a potential 10x programmer
-- Be useful, not important.
 - monk mode -> no communication during mornings, only deep work -> meetings afternoon
 - If something compounds at 1% a day, it will be 37 times better in a year.
 If something loses 1% a day, it will be 0.03% of what it was in a year.
 I know it’s hard to quantify.
 It’s impossible.
 But the direction is what is important.
 It will all shake out in the end.
 This is the path to improvement any area of life.
 - jogar c o baralho todo / jogar com um subset